GNOME-MouseTrap/mousetrap/README.md

 ## Configuring

+To customize MouseTrap's configuration, place a copy of the annotated built-in configuration in ~/.mousetrap.xml, and then edit it.

+    mousetrap --dump-annotated > ~/.mousetrap.yaml

-MouseTrap loads its configuration from following in order:
+MouseTrap loads its configuration from the following locations in order.
+Later locations may override values of those that come before it.

-* The built-in default configuration
+* Built-in: something like `/usr/local/lib/python2.7/mousetrap/mousetrap.yaml`
-* ~/.mousetrap.yaml
+* User: `~/.mousetrap.yaml`
-* $PWD/.mousetrap.yaml
+* Local hidden: `$PWD/.mousetrap.yaml`
-* $PWD/mousetrap.yaml
+* Local: `$PWD/mousetrap.yaml`
-* From the file specified using the `--config` option.
-For example: `mousetrap --config path/to/myconfig.yaml`
+* Command-line: `mousetrap --config path/to/myconfig.yaml`

-You can dump the current configuration as follows
+Load and dump configuration:

     mousetrap --dump-config

+Dump built-in annotated configuration.

+    mouestrap --dump-annotated

 ## Translating